sagyzdop/blog/_posts/2024-12-25-Sorting-Algorithms.markdown

 A worst case scenario for Radix Sort would be if there are as many digits in the highest value as there are values to sort.
 This is perhaps not a common scenario, but the time complexity would be $O(n^2)$ in this case.

-The most average or common case is perhaps if the number of digits k is something like $k(n)=log(n)$.
+The most average or common case is perhaps for example if there are million values to sort, and the values have 6 digits.
 If so, Radix Sort gets time complexity $O(n*log(n))$.
-An example of such a case would be if there are million values to sort, and the values have 6 digits.

 ---